redhat-cip/dci-ui/README.md

 Source code for dci user interface. [https://distributed-ci.io](https://distributed-ci.io) dci-ui is a static web app pluggable through CORS on a DCI server.

-## Work In Progress

-We recently migrate DCI from AngularJS to React.
-The bundle size optimization will be done in the future.

 ## Getting started

 To run the app in development mode follow those steps: